AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 # iCon User Guide

-iCon is a **desktop app for managing contacts, contracts, policies, and appointments optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+iCon is a **desktop app for managing contacts, contracts, policies, and appointments optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, iCon can get your management tasks done faster than traditional GUI apps.

 ## Table of Contents